The-Academic-Observatory/observatory-platform/docs/index.rst

 =======================
 Observatory Platform
 =======================
-The Observatory Platform provides an environment and workflows for fetching, processing and analysing data to understand how well universities operate as Open Knowledge Institutions.
+The Observatory Platform is a set of dependencies used by the Curtin Open Knowledge Initiative (COKI) for running its Airflow based workflows to harvest bibliometric datasets.

 Installation
 =======================